Register a death

 The guidance at GOV.UK will not apply if you want to correct a death registration which was originally registered following a Coroner’s Inquest.
 For advice on how to apply for a correction where there has been an inquest, you should contact the register office in the area where the death occurred.

-Opening Hours by appointment only: Monday to Friday, 9am - 4pm.
-Saturday 10am - 1pmAddress:
+Opening Hours: Monday to Friday, 8:30am - 4pm.
+Saturday opening by appointment onlyAddress: